 See more photos of students creating their instruments on Jeremy Hohertz’s website.

 Ashley Wenz and Olivia Jung began designing a therapeutic boot to help heal diabetic foot ulcers in the Maker Hub during the summer of 2016.
 Ashley kept the project going with instructors Daryl Lawson (Physical Therapy) and Chris Arena (Engineering).
 The trio was recently awarded a $95,000 grant from the North Carolina Biotechnology Center to continue their work.

 Dr. Sirena Hargrove-Leak assigned students in her entry-level engineering course to design, 3D print, and launch model rockets.
 After designing the rocket in a simulator to verify it's flight worthy, they worked with the Maker Hub to 3D print the rockets and launch them into the sky.

 Astronomy instruments assignment

 Instructor Maria Falbo assigned her Introduction to Astronomy students a project to build an instrument that measures the position of the sun.
 Students were given an orientation to the Maker Hub and encouraged to utilize the space for their project.

 Read more about one of the projects students created for this assignment on the Elon Technology Blog.

-Emma Boniche, a student and Maker Hub Team Leader, built a motion sensor to track habitat selection by anoles (lizards) as part of her undergraduate research project for Biology of Animal Behavior.
+Emma Boniche, a student and Maker Hub staff, built a motion sensor to track habitat selection by anoles (lizards) as part of her undergraduate research project for Biology of Animal Behavior.
 She made a custom motion detector with a laser and an Arduino micro-controller to track the animal’s movement between warm and cool environments, then exported the data to an SD card for analysis.